CobaltFusion/DebugViewPP/README.md

 Different types of filters:

-Any filters support regular expressions, if you are not familliar with regular expressions you can just type any word or part of a word to match.
+All filters support regular expressions, if you are not familliar with regular expressions you can just type any word or part of a word to match.

 - include: ??? see highlight?